Connections & the dataflow graph

 }

-A connection is written slot.connect = <path> and is, fundamentally, two paths: a target property and a source property.
-Because both endpoints are paths, the entire web of dataflow is plain, diffable text, and — since identity is hierarchical — it can never form a cycle through the tree structure itself.
+A connection is written slot.connect = <path> and is, fundamentally, two paths: a target Property and a source Property.
+Because both endpoints are paths, the entire web of dataflow is plain, diffable text, and because identity is hierarchical, it stays acyclic through the tree structure itself.

 for (const Connection& c : doc.connections()) // the graph is just data